Hello and welcome to newest blog on genealogy! This story features my Grampa – Benjamin George Richards.

 At that time Témiscaming was a company (CIP) town and the company owned everything including the homes.
 The Company sold the houses in or about 1972, Sally and Benny bought theirs.
 The row house was tiny.
 4 rooms total (living room, kitchen, 2 bedrooms, 1 washroom).
 It was only 2 stories, no basement.
 Aunty Gwen remembers them digging out the basement until they hit a big rock … but, they were able to move the furnace down there.
 Only the front bedroom had closet space … Grampa built one in the back room for the 3 girls … that and a double bed.
 The bathroom had a toilet and bathtub … no sink.
 They were 9 living there – 7 kids, 2 adults.
 There was also an enclosed, unheated back porch.
 The whole space was about 600 sq ft.
 The address was originally 502 Elm Ave, but the Dutch Elm disease killed all the Elm trees, and the town renamed it Anvik Ave and renumbered the houses…. the number became 102 instead of 502.

 Benjamin Richards died on June 17, 1977, in Montréal, Quebec, at the age of 61.
 He suffered a coronary thrombosis while visiting his daughter Gwen and son-in-law Serge and grandson Marc.

-I was only 3 years old at the time grampa passed away, so unfortunately I really don’t have any memories of him.
-I have a few a pictures of us but that’s it – again I wish you were here dad, to share this stuff with me 😭.
+I was only 3 years old at the time grampa passed away, so unfortunately, I really don’t have any memories of him.
+I’m not even certain if I have any photos of he and I.

 I plan on making these blogs into a family history book.
 I am extremely passionate about recording family stories and encourage you to at every opportunity.